paigeboyd/Final-Year/Major-Project.md

 - I have limited experience with After Effects, so I will need to learn the software to animate the illustrations.
 - It's been a while since I last used PHP, I'll need to relearn this.
-- If I build the app using React Native, I don't have experience with this so I will have to learn the framework.
-(I am willing to do so!)
 - I'm not fluent in BSL - I'll need to be cautious that what I'm teaching is correct!!

 ### How might it be built?